Migrants Stranded in the Buffer Zone in Cyprus

 EU’s Involvement and Pressure

-legal framework for processing asylum applications.
-The EU has emphasized that the Republic of Cyprus cannot ignore its responsibilities simply because of the island’s division.
-By pressing Cyprus to grant asylum to migrants in the buffer zone, the EU aims to prevent further deterioration of the humanitarian situation and ensure that those in need of protection receive it.
+The EU emphasizes that Cyprus cannot ignore its responsibilities due to the island’s division.
+By pressing Cyprus to grant asylum, the EU aims to prevent further humanitarian deterioration.
+It also ensures those in need of protection receive it.

 Cyprus’ Response and Challenges